AndreaSerafini77/not-kobayashi-maru/README.md

 ## Fun fact

-I would have loved to use ngx-infinite-scroll but it didn't collaborate with the angular/core, angular/cli, webpcack, babel, node.js and maybe even with the operating system I actually have on my Mac.
+I would have loved to use ngx-infinite-scroll but it didn't collaborate with the angular/core, angular/cli, webpack, babel, node.js and maybe even with the operating system I actually have on my Mac.
 So I decided to create a little silly infinite-scroll by myself.
 It is not perfect, but it works 👍